Skip to content

 Never optimize for engagement.
 No metrics on time-on-site, click-through, notification open rates.
 These metrics create pressure to make the system addictive rather than useful.
 Their absence is a feature.

 This isn't idealism — it's strategy.
-The moment CivicOS sells resident data or introduces engagement optimization, it becomes Nextdoor.
+The moment an operator sells resident data or introduces engagement optimization, they become Nextdoor.
 The differentiation disappears.
 The trust disappears.
 The institutional relationships that make the moat dissolve.

 • Cities pay because they trust the system isn't manipulating their residents